PMU State Estimation

 Current Injection

-To calculate the current injection associated with a specific bus, the function can be used:
+To calculate the current injection associated with a specific bus, use:

 Current Flow

-We can compute the current flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
+To compute the current flow at both the from-bus and to-bus ends of a specific branch, use:

 Current Through Series Impedance

-To calculate the current passing through the series impedance of the branch in the direction from the from-bus end to the to-bus end, we can use the following function:
+To calculate the current passing through the series impedance of the branch in the direction from the from-bus end to the to-bus end, use the following function: